JohannesFriedrich/hystReet/README.md

 ### Request data from a specific station

-The (properly) most interesting function is ‘get\_hystreet\_station\_data()’.
+The (probably) most interesting function is ‘get\_hystreet\_station\_data()’.
 With the hystreetID it is possible to request a specific station.
 By default, all the data from the current day are received.
 With the ‘query’ argument it is possible to set the